How Can Mindfulness Help You Reprogram the Beliefs You Hold About Yourself?

 “I have to earn love.”

 When mindfulness becomes part of your life, you begin to notice your thoughts instead of automatically believing them.
-You shift from being inside the story to being the observer of it.
-This shift is where healing begins.
+You move from being inside the story to observing it.

 Where did that come from?